Lovely-Development-Team/MottoBotto/README.md

 Any suggested motto that doesn't conform to these rules will be rejected.

 MottoBotto will also reject any nomination that is a statement made by either yourself or MottoBotto.

+When nominating an excerpt of a message, MottoBotto checks the excerpt is a valid quote at both the time of nomination and before adding the motto to the database.

 ### Rules humans should follow when suggesting mottos